 The Eta Carinae system resides 7,500 light-years away inside the Carina nebula, a vast star-forming region seen in the southern sky.

-The team published its findings in papers titled Exceptionally Fast Ejecta Seen in Light Echoes of Eta Carinae’s Great Eruption and Light Echoes From the Plateau in Eta Carinae’s Great Eruption Reveal a Two-Stage Shock-Powered Event, which appear online Aug.
-2 in The Monthly Notices of the Royal Astronomical Society.
+The team published its findings in papers titled Exceptionally Fast Ejecta Seen in Light Echoes of Eta Carinae’s Great Eruption and Light Echoes From the Plateau in Eta Carinae’s Great Eruption Reveal a Two-Stage Shock-Powered Event, which appear online on August 2 in The Monthly Notices of the Royal Astronomical Society.

 The Hubble Space Telescope is a project of international cooperation between NASA and ESA (European Space Agency).
 NASA’s Goddard Space Flight Center in Greenbelt, Maryland, manages the telescope.
 The Space Telescope Science Institute (STScI) in Baltimore, Maryland, conducts Hubble science operations.
 STScI is operated for NASA by the Association of Universities for Research in Astronomy in Washington, D.C.